Application Process and Approvals - SOP 1.9.a

 Procedures

-The application for a clinical trial consists of Part I and Part II.
-Part I contains general study documents i.e. study protocol, study drug documentation, etc. Part II contains site-specific documents and patient-facing material (e.g. informed consent).
-In Norway, Part I will be assessed by both the Norwegian Medical Products Agency (NoMA/DMP) and Regional komité for medisinsk og helsefaglig forskningsetikk (REK), Part II by REK only.
+The application for a clinical trial in the Clinical Trials Information System (CTIS) consists of Part I and Part II.
+Part I contains general study documents i.e. study protocol, study drug documentation, etc. Part II contains site/country-specific documents and patient-facing material (e.g. informed consent).
+In Norway, Part I will be assessed by both the Norwegian Medical Products Agency (NoMA/DMP) and

 Genetically modified organisms (GMO-IMPs):

-For clinical trials with investigational medicinal products (IMPs) that contain or consist of genetically modified organisms (GMO-IMPs) for use in humans, application must be sent both in CTIS and to (see Clinical trials with GMOs in medicinal products - Norwegian Environment Agency).
+For clinical trials with investigational medicinal products (IMPs) that contain or consist of genetically modified organisms (GMO-IMPs) for use in humans additional regulations applies, see Clinical Trial Application for GMO Medicinal Products for Humans - Norwegian Medical Products Agency.

 Application in the EEA

-Low intervention studies have reduced requirements for traceability of IMP and monitoring.
-Sponsor must justify why the clinical trial is a low-intervention clinical trial in the application and argue for reduced documentation, see Risk proportionate approaches in clinical trials.
+Low intervention clinical trials have reduced requirements for traceability of IMP and monitoring.
+Sponsor must justify why the clinical trial is a low-intervention clinical trial in the application and argue for implementing reduced documentation, see Risk proportionate approaches in clinical trials.

 1. The IMPs are authorised;